Green Deep Reinforcement Learning for IoT Edge Intrusion Detection: Experiments and Evaluation

 \subsection{Exploratory Evaluation}

 The exploratory evaluation investigates the sensitivity of both agents to the exploration coefficient $\epsilon$ and the impact of carbon-aware reward shaping on convergence.
-As formulated in the unified reward function (Eq.~\ref{R_1},~\ref{R_2}), each agent optimizes:
+As formulated in Eqs.~\ref {R_1} and~\ref {R_2}, both agents optimize carbon-aware rewards, but the detection-feedback component differs depending on the learning paradigm.
+AutoDRL-IDS uses supervised detection feedback during offline training: